Last Updated on October 22, 2022 by Lawrence Berezin

 Appeal Panel Decision

-The original judge’s decision was reversed, dismissing the parking ticket.
-Yay!
+The appeals panel reversed the original judge’s decision and dismissed the double parking ticket, Yay!

 Did you think we’d win dismissal on appeal?
-Only 13% of all appeals are reversed, so we were thrilled by the reversal of fortune after suffering the “agony of defeat.”
+Meanwhile, the appeals panel only reverses 13% of all appeals, so we were thrilled by the reversal of fortune after suffering the “agony of defeat.”

 Here are some valuable tips: